-Acceptance of formal offers of dedication of public areas, easements, and parks shall be by resolution of the Board of Commissioners.
+Acceptance of formal offers of dedication of public areas, easements, and parks shall be by transfer of deed or other instrument acceptable to to Chatham the County.
 The approval by the County of a subdivision plat shall not be deemed to constitute or imply the acceptance by the County of any easement, or park shown on said plat.